 1 – Authentic

 Mass-produced souvenirs are a dime a dozen in any tourist spot.
-When you visit Seattle, support local makers by buying genuine articles from Pacific Northwest artisans!
+When you visit Seattle, support any local artist by buying genuine articles from Pacific Northwest.
 Such thoughtfully crafted souvenir items hold more meaning than commercially made shirts or keychains, and you’ll be contributing to helping traditions of art persist.

 2 – Portable